 What happens during the pre-trial conferences?

 Most Michigan OWI cases are worked out in the pre-trial phase.
 It is extremely rare for OWI offenders to be deemed “not guilty” once a case goes to trial.
 Only about 1-5% of Michigan OWI cases will go to a jury trial.
-A case will go to trial, however, if your DUI attorney and the prosecutor cannot come to an agreement and the facts have a reasonable chance of resulting in a not guilty verdict when presented to the jurors.
+A case will go to trial, however, if your DUI attorney and the prosecutor cannot come to an agreement, and the facts have a reasonable chance of resulting in a not guilty verdict when presented to the jurors.

 Note/Callout Box: You will only be granted a certain number of pre-trials.
 The number of pre-trials depends on the court.